DimosMellios/DarkShotLearning/README.md

 # DarkShotLearning + DarkTNN
-**One Shot Learning with Siamese Neural Networks on Dark Web Images + Triplet Siamese Neural Networks with Triplet Loss**
+**One Shot Learning with Siamese Neural Networks on Dark Web Images + Triplet Siamese Neural Networks with Triplet Loss** In this project the Label-Agnostic Siamese and Triplet Siamese Neural Networks are used on One-Shot and Few-Shot experiments.
+The data used are images of various sizes mainly consisted of drugs.

 The datasets used for the experiments are consisted by 3500 images scraped from the Dark Web
   - There are 11 main categories